 A composite (tooth-colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.

 There are many types of filling materials available, each with their advantages and disadvantages.
-Your dentist can discuss with you the best option for restoring your teeth.
+Your dentist can discuss with you the excellent options for restoring your teeth.
 Composite fillings and silver amalgam fillings are the most commonly used today.
 Because composite fillings are tooth colored, they can be carefully matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or more visible areas of the mouth.

 As with most dental restorations, composite fillings are not permanent.
 You may need to replace fillings someday.
 They are, however, very durable and will last many years, giving you a long-lasting, beautiful smile.